romanticcircles/XSLT-templates/README.md

 - Check to see if git is installed on your system using the command `git version` (on RC's machines, it will already be installed).
 If you need to install it, you can follow [this guide](https://github.com/git-guides/install-git) to do so.

 - If this is your first time using git on this machine, you'll also want to configure it to show you as the author of any changes your make.
 Type `git config --list` to see the current username associated with your installation.
-If you need to change it, here are the commands:
+If you need add a username or make changes to the system's current global git user, here are the commands:

 ```
 $ git config --global user.name "John Doe"